indrarahul/indrarahul-codes/_posts/2020-07-24-google-summer-of-code.md

 </div>

 - fetches all alerts from AlertManager
-- bundles them and put them on a channel.
+- bundles them and puts them on a channel.
 - channel (Analogy) - baggage belt at Airports.
 You put data into it, data will be picked up when required by other party.

 #### Preprocessing